yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 # Seminar 4
 ###Qeustions
-- [ ] tools for requirements management:
+- tools for requirements management:
-- [ ] tools for agile requirements management:
+- tools for agile requirements management:

 ###Articles
-####•Assessing challenges of continuous integration in the context of software requirements breakdown: a case study/Debbiche & Dienér
+####•Assessing challenges of continuous integration in the context of software requirements breakdown: a case study/Debbiche & Dienér(This is not a readable summary of the work.)